-- Wide Angle lenses does not “polarise” well and often introduce false and halo effects.
+- Wide Angle lenses do not “polarise” well and often introduce false and halo effects.
 When using a Circular Polarizer, keep to “normal” focal lengths.

 Neutral Density Filters

-- Stops out light and allow you to use slower shutter speeds to induce creative blur such as when photographing seascapes and moving water.
+- Stops out light and allow you to use slower shutter speeds to induce creative blurs such as when photographing seascapes and moving water.

 - You get two types of ND Filters; the square types and round, screw-on types.